GBSVM: Granular-ball Support Vector Machine: Introduction

-\begin{enumerate}[\IEEEsetlabelwidth{4)}] \item The existing GBSVM model has an error that the support vector is not contained in the constraint.
+The origin of granular-ball computing was originally used to solve the problem of traditional classifiers not being able to achieve multi granularity learning.
+The existing classifiers such as traditional SVM process data with the finest granularity, i.e., a sample point or pixel point, as in Fig. \ref{fig:input VS}(a).
+Consequently, those classifiers have the disadvantages of low efficiency and low anti-noise ability \cite{2020miaoML,2022XiaPami}.
+To address this problem, Xia et al. proposed the granular-ball support vector machine (GBSVM) using the granular-balls generated on the dataset as its input instead of the data points \cite{xiaGB}, as shown in Fig. \ref{fig:input VS}(b).
+As granular-ball computing has the advantages of robustness, high efficiency and interpretability, the GBSVM exhibits good performance in both efficiency and robustness.
+Although existing GBSVM creates a non point input model, the existing version has three disadvantages: firstly, the existing GBSVM model has some minor errors; secondly, the dual model of GBSVM and nonlinear GBSVM model are not derived; thirdly, how to solute GBSVM is not provided.
+The work in \cite{xue2021dual} is also developed based on the wrong GBSVM, and there are some errors in its derived dual model.
+The contributions of this paper are as follows: \begin{enumerate}[\IEEEsetlabelwidth{4)}] \item The existing GBSVM model has an error that the support vector is not contained in the constraint.
 We have corrected it in the proposed model in this paper. \item The dual model of GBSVM is derived.
-It has a completely consistent formular with the traditional SVM. \item A solution algorithm for the dual model using the particle swarm optimization algorithm (PSO) is designed.
-The experimental results on some benchmark data sets demonstrate a better performance of GBSVM in processing classification problems with label noise in comparison with the traditional SVM. \end{enumerate}
+It has a completely consistent formulation with the SVM. \item The granular-ball generation method in kernel space is developed, so the nonlinear GBSVM model is designed. \item A solution algorithm for the dual model using the particle swarm optimization (PSO) algorithm \cite{flake2002efficient} and sequential minimal optimization (SMO) algorithm \cite{platt1998sequential} are designed.
+The experimental results on some benchmark data sets demonstrate better performance of GBSVM in processing classification problems with label noise in comparison with SVM. \end{enumerate}

 The rest of this paper is organized as follows.
 We introduce related works in Section \ref{sec:relatedwork}.
-The model and dual model of GBSVM are presented in details in Section \ref{sec:GBSVM}.
+The model and dual model of GBSVM are presented in detail in Section \ref{sec:GBSVM}.
 Experimental results and analysis are presented in Section \ref{sec:experiment}.
 We present our conclusion and future work in Section \ref{sec:conclusion}.